dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

     response = sampler.sample_qubo(Q, num_reads=num_reads, chain_strength=300)

 Below is one run of a few iterations of adjusting chain strength.
-Notice that the acceptable rate of chain breaks is also set lower, to breakage rates of over 5 percent.
+Notice that the acceptable rate of chain breaks was set lower, to breakage rates of over 5 percent.

 >>> print("Number of nodes in one set is {}, in the other, {}. \nEnergy is {}.".format(